Wake Forest vs. NC State NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Wolf Pack have been underdogs by 2 points or more once this season and covered the spread.

-- NC State's games this season have eclipsed the over/under four times in nine opportunities (44.4%).
+- NC State's games this year have gone over the point total four times in nine opportunities (44.4%).

-- In games that NC State totals more than 435.9 yards, the team is 2-0 against the spread and 2-0 overall.
+- NC State is 2-0 against the spread and 2-0 overall when the team piles up more than 435.9 yards.

-- The Wolf Pack have turned the ball over seven times, 11 fewer times than the Demon Deacons have forced turnovers (18).
+- This season the Wolf Pack have seven turnovers, 11 fewer than the Demon Deacons have takeaways (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.